breqwatr/breqwatr-deployment-tool/docs/apt.md

 The Apt mirror is a Docker image, so it can technically run anywhere Docker is installed.
 Since Apt is deployed using BWDT, Ubuntu 18.04 is suggested.

-The server where Apt is installed should be on different hardware than that which will be used for the private cloud or storage nodes.

 When Breqwatr deploys clouds, we designate one server as the "[Deployment Server](/deployment-server.md)" and install Apt there.